NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

            Design a molecule with MolView

     .. note:: We use biphenyl as a simple example as it allows for quick computation.
 It is not meant as a physical case study.

-    .. note:: Feel free to try a different molecule.
+Feel free to try a different molecule.
 Keep in mind that the basic usage of Nanoscope covers molecules with up to 40 atoms.

-c.
+b.
 Launch SimStack.
 ^^^^^^^^^^^^^^^^^^^
     On your local PC do the following: